Nebraska Avenue Complex: National Security Agency

-Department of Homeland Security headquarters
+Department of Homeland Security

 In 2002, the Complex housed Office of Homeland Security, established the year prior.
 After it was reformed into the United States Department of Homeland Security, the Nebraska Avenue Complex became the main headquarters for the department.
 Since 2005, the Nebraska Avenue Complex has been owned by the General Services Administration.

 DHS operations were soon spread across several dozen buildings in the Washington area, however, as the Complex could only accommodate a small portion of its total staff.
 This prompted a search for a larger headquarters, leading to the purchase of St. Elizabeths Hospital West Campus in 2007, but as of 2019, construction and renovation was still underway, and only some personnel had been transferred.